blackbone/blackbone.github.io/posts/ecs/2/index.md

 ---

-Nevertheless, this is what classic mustaches look like "under the hood", or at least it was intended to be this way.
+Nevertheless, this is what classic ECS look like "under the hood", or at least it was intended to be this way.

 ## Archetypal ECS